davidcalikes/Late-Gigs/docs/README.md

 Recently, almost every live music venue and act across the region has been affected by a sudden gig cancellation due to the ongoing Covid pandemic.

-This command line application has been designed to help venues and artists create gigs as quickly and efficiently as possible by firstly, searching through a database of available acts and venues to find a suitable match.
-If no match is found, Late Gigs will store the users information on a Google Spreadsheet then automatically create a gig for the user if a match is found.
+The Late Gigs command line application has been designed to help venues and artists create gigs as quickly and efficiently as possible by firstly, searching through a database of available acts and venues to find a suitable match.
+If no match is found, Late Gigs will store the users information on a Google Spreadsheet then automatically create a gig for the user if a match is found in the following days.

-Users can also remove themselves from either of the Google-Sheet waiting lists if they secure an eleventh hour gig by another means.
+Users can also remove themselves from either of the Google Sheet waiting lists if they secure an eleventh hour gig by another means.

 Utilising Google's Gmail API, Late Gigs notifies both venues and acts on either of the waiting lists by email when a match is made and a gig is created.
 They are then automatically removed from the waiting lists and placed on a list of confirmed gigs.